 Introduction to Small Mammal Taxidermy: Mink

-1 on 1 Class -Contact us for Scheduling
+1-on-1 Class .
+Contact us for Scheduling

 Join us for this beginner-level exclusive opportunity to explore the captivating art of small mammal taxidermy.
+Contact us for scheduling.

 Time & Location

-1 on 1 Class -Contact us for Scheduling
+1-on-1 Class .
+Contact us for Scheduling

-Woodland Park, 192 Lackawanna Ave, Woodland Park, NJ 07424, USA
+New Jersey Studio, 192 Lackawanna Ave, Woodland Park, NJ 07424, USA

 About the program